raspberrypi/documentation/configuration/boot_folder.md

 Some text-based housekeeping information containing the date and git commit ID of the distribution.

-### Device Tree files
+### Device Tree Files

-There are various Device Tree blob files, `\*.dtb`.
-These contain the hardware definitions of the various Pi models, and are used on boot to set up the kernel according to which Pi model is detected.
+There are various device tree blob files, which have the extension `.dtb`.
+These contain the hardware definitions of the various models of Raspberry Pi, and are used on boot to set up the kernel according to which Pi model is detected.
 More [details here](device-tree.md).

+## Device Tree Overlays

+The `overlays` sub-folder contains device tree overlays which are used to configure various hardware devices which may be attached to the system, for example the official touchscreen display, and third party sound boards.
+These overlays are selected using entries in config.txt - see [Device Trees, overlays and parameters, part 2](device-tree.md#part2)